MikoZ321/resat/README.md

 * TF PUSH - TF card reader, used to write data to the micro-SD card onboard
 * Servo micro 9g - microservo, used to free the parachute compartment
 * Buzzer 2700Hz - buzzer, used to help locate the CanSat after landing
-* FM-3510RGBA - RGB led, used to indicate the current mode of the CanSat
+* WS2812B (with 4 pixels) - LED strip, used to indicate the current mode of the CanSat

 ## Setup Process
 This project was coded in Arduino IDE using the esp32 board library by Espressif (for a step-by-step setup process consult the link https://dronebotworkshop.com/esp32-intro/)